A la carte

 A package tour that bundles transportation, accommodations, transfers, sightseeing, and possibly some meals, etc. altogether at one price.

 A travel package in which a tour operator is involved only with the planning, marketing and selling of the package, but is not involved with the passengers while the tour is in progress.

 Refers to a stateroom aboard a ship that has no window, but is an interior cabin.
 It is typically priced less than cabins with windows.

 Travel between two continents.
 Not to be confused with Transcontinental which is travel across one/singular continent.

 A trip with a connection to or from a different airline.
-For example a customer traveling on United Airlines from Los Angeles to Denver connections to American Airlines from Denver to New York.
+For example, a customer traveling on United Airlines from Los Angeles to Denver changes airlines to fly American Airlines from Denver to New York.
 This is an interline connection.

 A tour that uses several forms of transportation (or multiple modes), such as an airplane, motor coach, cruise ship and/or train.

 Also known as IATA supports aviation with global standards for airline safety, security, efficiency and sustainability.